 Scott was an obsessive collector of books, artefacts, weaponry and more, much of which can still be seen in the Abbotsford Collections.
 But his home was his most cherished possession, ‘the Delilah of his imagination’, his ‘Conundrum Castle’ and ‘flibbertigibbet of a house’ that would ‘suit none but an antiquary.’
 Its architecture and interior design made it an iconic building of the 19th century Scottish Baronial style, and it remains a key site in the history of European Romanticism.

 Around the world, there are Abbotsfords named after Scott’s home, including in Australia, Canada, New Zealand, South Africa and the United States, as well as three London streets.
 Scott was a generous host and during his lifetime Abbotsford was visited by writers, politicians, noblemen and many of his readers.
 After Scott's death, it was opened to the public in 1833 and has never lost its place as a place of literary pilgrimage and monument to one of Scotland’s greatest sons.

-Work is currently ongoing to catalogue Abbotsford’s extensive archive of family letters, diaries, photographs and other paper ephemera.
-If you would like to enquire about the contents of the archive, please contact the Heritage Team at firstname.lastname@example.org or on 01896-663979.
+Work is currently ongoing to catalogue Abbotsford’s extensive archive of family letters, diaries, photographs and other written materials.
+If you would like to enquire about the archive, please contact the Heritage Team at firstname.lastname@example.org or on 01896-663979.

 There’s nothing so easy to invent as a traditionSir Walter Scott share this tweet